Troubleshooting LIVE Streaming

 @t attribute in the client manifest, which

 indicates a gap in the stream.
-In most cases, this is caused by ingest data
+In most cases, this is caused by an interruption of

-interruption on the server but sometimes it could also be caused by improper
+the ingest of data on the server, but it can be caused by improper encoder

 On the origin we see a discontinuity when the timestamp on a next fragment doesn't equal the timestamp of the previous fragment + its duration.
 Even if it's only off by 1/10th of a microsecond.

 Although the difference may be very small, this triggers a discontinuity and is noticed in playlist generation and eventually by a player implementation that triggers a decoder reset (introducing ticks/clicks/pops) whenever it sees a timestamp discontinuity.
-This is especially true for MPEG-TS devices (iOS and Android).
+This is especially true for HLS streams that use MPEG-TS.

-So it's important that the timestamp and duration signaled in the "tfxd" box (the one that the encoder is inserting for every fragment) is accurate.
+Therefore, it's important that the timestamp and duration that are signaled in the 'tfxd' box (the one that the encoder is inserting for every fragment) is accurate.

 In a more mathematical way: